 Bash Your Way to Secret Santa Discovery

-Growing up, we had a piñata at just about every party or holiday celebration.
+Growing up, we had a piñata at just about every party or holiday season celebration.
 After all, who doesn’t like to take a few whacks at a tissue-paper covered Pokemon every now and then?
 But one of my favorite piñata memories is the year we had one at Christmas.
-Instead of playing a traditional Secret Santa game, where each person is assigned someone to buy a gift for, we just set a price limit and had everyone bring a wrapped gift with their own name on it.
+Instead of playing a traditional Secret Santa game, where each person is assigned someone to buy a small gift for, we just set a price limit and had everyone bring a wrapped gift with their own name on it.
 Then, we put everyone’s names on slips of paper and put them inside the piñata.

 We took turns bashing the piñata, until finally, on my sister’s turn, it burst open.
 As the pieces of paper flitted to the ground like snowflakes, all of us (even the grownups!) rushed forward to take a piece of paper off the ground.
 After reading the name, we chose the corresponding gift from the table and opened it.
 It was a fun new way to shake up our Christmas tradition, combining an action-packed game with the extra surprise that came from not knowing who would get the present you brought or what present you would end up unwrapping.

 Every year, I write out a list of scavenger hunt clues for my kids and my niece on Christmas Eve.
 When they successfully follow the clues, they’re eventually led to my family’s traditional night-before-Christmas present: a new set of pajamas.